20th Jun 2018 | Wichita Open

 Top-60 on tour for putting average

 To go low you need to take the birdie opportunities and that means putting well.
-Eight of the last ten winners ranked inside the top-60 for putting average.
+Nine of the last eleven winners ranked inside the top-60 for putting average.

 Top-60 on tour for par-3 scoring